 Households who neglect to adhere to monthly HVAC maintenance will see a higher probability that the system will fail.
 In this case, you will need to replace the furnace, air conditioner, or heat pump.

-If this happens, you will need to cough up anywhere between $8,000 to $15,000+ should you replace your damaged units.
+If this happens, you will need to cough up anywhere between $5,000 to $10,000+ (excluding labor costs) should you replace your damaged units.
 While this price can seem steep for many homeowners, the actual cost is dependent on:

 - The features/technology you choose